trek-view/basecamp/_posts/2020-12-11-export-your-photos-from-google-street-view.md

 <img class="img-fluid" src="/assets/images/blog/2020-12-11/google-takeout-file-output.jpg" alt="Google Takeout Street View files" title="Google Takeout Street View files" />

-For photo files uploaded to Street View you'll recieve a mix of `.jpg` and `.json` files in the `.zip` file that Google sends you.
+For photo files uploaded to Street View you'll receive a mix of `.jpg` and `.json` files in the `.zip` file that Google sends you.

 The `.jpg`'s are the photos you originally uploaded to Street View.
 They are named with [the unique Street View Photo ID of the photo](https://developers.google.com/streetview/publish/reference/rest/v1/photo), for example; `photo_CAoSLEFGMVFpcE5UejF0Q1kzNl9zV1IxZV9fekpZU.jpg`

-If you open up the corresponding `.json` document for the photo (e.g `photo_CAoSLEFGMVFpcE5UejF0Q1kzNl9zV1IxZV9fekpZU.jpg` -> `meta_CAoSLEFGMVFpcE5UejF0Q1kzNl9zV1IxZV9fekpZU.json`).
+You'll also notice a corresponding `.json` document for the photo (e.g `photo_CAoSLEFGMVFpcE5UejF0Q1kzNl9zV1IxZV9fekpZU.jpg` -> `meta_CAoSLEFGMVFpcE5UejF0Q1kzNl9zV1IxZV9fekpZU.json`).

-This file contains the Photo ID of other Street View photos that your Street View is connected to (connections that generate blue lines).
+This file contains the Photo ID's of other Street View photos that your Street View is connected to (connections that generate blue lines).
 Here's an example:

 ```
 {"id":"CAoSLEFGMVFpcE5UejF0Q1kzNl9zV1IxZV9fekpZU","connections":["CAoSLEFGMVFpcE53RmVqeS16QXlwMGlnZFpxdENaRnV4akZhZUZZellFeWNDNVpm","CAoSLEFGMVFpcE13LUdPcFl5ZWl6Y3F3cUZtd0dORDQ2QXNMUjZjRHFyTzFXRmlo"]}
 ```

-For those who regularly use the Street View UI, you might be interested in this post to better understand other Street View variables: [Decoding a Google Street View URL](/blog/2020/decoding-google-street-view-urls)
+_For those who regularly use the Street View UI, you might be interested in this post to better understand other Street View variables: [Decoding a Google Street View URL](/blog/2020/decoding-google-street-view-urls)._

 **Video uploads**

 Update January 2021: [It appears takeout is not possible if your account has uploaded videos to Google Street View](https://campfire.trekview.org/t/downloading-your-own-images-from-google-street-view/505).

-Let me know in the thread how you get on with this process.

-I'm especially keen to hear from people who have uploaded video and/or have a significant amount of content on Street View (100GB+).
+Let me know in that thread how you get on with this process.
+I'm especially keen to hear if Takeout works for people who have uploaded video and/or have a significant amount of content on Street View (100GB+).